-1. Generate total AR Portfolio returns at or above the HFRI Fund of Funds Composite Index (net of all fees and expenses).
+1. The strategic objective of the Absolute Return portfolio is to Generate total AR Portfolio returns at or above the HFRI Fund of Funds Composite Index (net of all fees and expenses).
 Please refer to ACERA's Absolute Return Policy, which is maintained as a separate document, for detailed information.